theneolanders/resonite-voice-bridge/README.md

 This page will broadcast any detected speech using a websocket at the following url: **ws://localhost:6789**

 The application uses **commands** and **events** to set and monitor the microphone state and the configuration options.

+### Features

+The following features are available:

+- **Language**: The language to use for speech recognition.
+See the list of supported languages below.
+- **Debug Mode**: When enabled, debug mode will send a debugConfidence event in addition to each recognition message
+- **Confidence Threshold**: When enabled, the confidence threshold will be used to filter out predictions that are below the threshold.
+The value is a number between 0.0 and 1.0
+- **Word Replacement**: When enabled, the user will be able to replace words in the transcript.
+This can be used to uncensor the Google transcript, or to fix recognition errors.
+By default this list is populated with a list of common profanities.

+Each of these features can be toggled and configured using the GUI or via the commands listed below.

+The value of each feature is persisted across reloads using localStorage.

 ### Commands